whitep4nth3r/thingoftheday/README.md

 We're going to make some small changes to some handy files in the `./setup` directory, and use the Contentful CLI to import the content model and example content provided into your own Contentful space.

-## Step 1: Fork the repo to your local machine!
+## Step 1: Fork the repo to your local machine

 ___